 First Christian Church Foundation of Lincoln, Nebraska was formed July 31, 1964, for the purpose of obtaining and investing funds to support the work of the church.
-Funds come to the Foundation in the form of memorials, endowments, bequests and gift annuities and, unless otherwise directed, become part of the permanent endowment fund and only income from the investments can be used for support of FCC programs.
+Funds come to the Foundation in the form of memorials, endowments, bequests and gift annuities and, unless otherwise directed, become part of the permanent endowment fund; only income from the investments can be used for support of FCC programs.

 Click To Read More About First Christian Church Foundation History…